tgverdell2090/Notes_Repo/README.md

 # udacity_repo
-This is a repository to gain familiarity with git and Github.
+This is a repository include list of important commands for git, Github, etc.

 ## git Commands
 * git clone